Skip to main content

 • Mean age 58 years; 66% men; 80% White

-• Median duration of symptoms at enrollment: 9 days
+• Median of 9 days of symptoms at enrollment

 • 91% with laboratory-confirmed SARS-CoV-2 infection